javascript-tutorial/en.javascript.info/10-regular-expressions/01-regexp-introduction/article.md

 There are only 5 of them in JavaScript:

 `i`
-: With this flag the search is case-insensitive: no difference between `А` and `а` (see the example below).
+: With this flag the search is case-insensitive: no difference between `A` and `a` (see the example below).

 `g`
 : With this flag the search looks for all matches, without it -- only the first one (we'll see uses in the next chapter).